MT-SNN: Enhance Spiking Neural Network with Multiple Thresholds: Experiments

 \section{Experiments}

-In this section, experimental results for the proposed method are reported on static datasets CIFAR10, CIFAR100 and neuromorphic datasets CIFAR10-DVS.
-ResNet and VGG network architectures are implemented to demonstrated the versatility of the method.
-The code is implemented with Tensorflow and all experiments are conducted on TPU.
+We evaluate the proposed MT methods on static datasets CIFAR10\cite{krizhevsky2009learning}, CIFAR100\cite{krizhevsky2009learning}, ImageNet\cite{krizhevsky2012imagenet} and one neuromorphic dataset CIFAR10-DVS\cite{li2017cifar10}.
+Various model architectures such as VGG, ResNet-19/34 are implemented to demonstrate the versatility of the methods.
+All code is implemented with Tensorflow, and experiments are conducted on TPU.